michaelkemm/pwp-michaelkemm/README.md

 - Don't forget to add alt text to your images

 ### Milestone 2&beta; Feedback
 Awesome awesome job.
 You're almost ready to deploy to ASO.
 Just some final polish on design and HTML/CSS, dir structure, and form mailer and you'll be re4ady to go.
 See feedback below.
+Your Milestone 2b passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)

 #### Edits &amp; Suggestions
 1. div#home: consider setting a min-height in you CSS for mobile first, then inside of a @media query, set a min-height for desktop.
 See snippet: